“Only when the tide goes out do you discover who's been swimming naked.”

 Source: Manulife Investment Management, Bloomberg, as of April 30, 2021.
 For illustrative purposes only.

 As a general rule, the riskier the asset class, the higher the beta, which is a Greek way to say that riskier assets tend to underperform/outperform during market drawdowns/rallies.
-Therefore, one of our top priorities is to continuously evaluate whether the underlying economic conditions are favourable for risk assets, and tactically adjust our portfolios’ asset mix and credit risk accordingly.
+Therefore, one of our top priorities is to continuously evaluate whether the underlying economic conditions are favourable for risk assets.
 Our base-case scenario over the next 12 to 18 months is that overall risk sentiment will remain positive thanks to the unprecedented support from governments and central banks that’s helping bridge the current crisis, as well as successful vaccination programs and the subsequent reopening of economies worldwide.

 The main programs put in place by central banks and governments, which have been critical for tackling the COVID-19 pandemic so far, will keep supporting consumers and businesses, at least for the medium-term time horizon.
 In the U.S., the Biden administration recently signed a US$1.9 trillion stimulus package into law, which includes direct payments to most Americans, and is working on a multi-trillion dollar infrastructure package while the Canadian government extended its income benefit programs into the summer.
 Meanwhile, the Bank of Canada and the U.S. Federal Reserve have both pledged to continue buying bonds until the economic recovery is well underway.
 Vaccinations have accelerated in developed countries, and after more than a year of lockdowns or partial lockdowns, we’re finally seeing light at the end of the tunnel.